 Here’s how we’re fighting, and how we’ll win.

-In the past five years, United Way NCA plans to open multiple Financial Empowerment Centers in our communities.
-These centers will lift up individuals and families and put them on a path toward economic opportunity.
-They’ll receive money management counseling, credit and housing counseling, asset-building resources and access to free or low-cost banking products.
-And they’ll receive the most valuable thing of all – respect.
+In the past five years, United Way NCA opened multiple Financial Empowerment Centers in our communities.
+These centers help lift up individuals and families and put them on a path toward economic opportunity.
+They receive money management counseling, credit and housing counseling, asset-building resources and access to free or low-cost banking products.
+And, they receive the most valuable thing of all: respect.

 By providing a convenient pathway to these solutions, the Financial Empowerment Centers are helping to realize one of United Way NCA’s most critical objectives to enable members of the community to achieve greater economic opportunity for themselves and their households.
 The first of these Financial Empowerment Centers opened in Prince George’s County through a partnership with Prince George’s Community College.
 The second center is open at the South County Government Center in Alexandria.
 We have two more locations in Prince William County and Washington, DC.

 Sometimes a single event can lead to homelessness.
 United Way NCA is fighting back with a series of public events that lead to positive change.
 Through our Project Community Connect gatherings in the District of Columbia, we’re providing individuals experiencing homelessness with medical care, employment services and other resources needed.
 And, Project Community Connect also brings much-needed resources to individuals and families across the region through virtual workshops aimed toward the ALICE (Asset Limited, Income Constrained, Employed) population, focusing on things like writing resumes, economic opportunity, food access and more.